aws/aws-sdk-php/README.md

         'ACL'    => CannedAcl::PUBLIC_READ
     ));
 } catch (S3Exception $e) {
-    echo "The file was not uploaded.\n";
+    echo "There was an error uploading the file.\n";
 }
 ```